AdobeDocs/audience-manager.en/help/using/features/audience-marketplace/marketplace-data-buyers/marketplace-manage-subscriptions.md

 1. Click the data feed name in the [!UICONTROL Marketplace].
 1. In the [!UICONTROL Use Case] section find the plan you want to use and move the **[!UICONTROL Subscription]** slider to **[!UICONTROL Off]**.

-## Data Feed Deactivation: Why It Happens and How to Respond {#concept_DE8E36D2B96B484482C317DAD20E7F61}
+## Data Feed Deactivation: Why It Happens and How to Respond {#data-feed-deactivation-reasons}

 In [!UICONTROL Audience Marketplace], data providers can revoke access to your subscribed data feeds.
 Don't be alarmed if this happens to you.
 We've got you covered.
 Review this section for processes and procedures related to data feed deactivations.